aspect-build/rules_js/docs/npm_translate_lock.md

 containing a helper starlark module `repositories.bzl`, which supplies a loadable macro `npm_repositories`.
 That macro creates an `npm_import` for each package.

+The generated repository also contains:

+- A `defs.bzl` file containing some rules such as `npm_link_all_packages`, which are [documented here](./npm_translate_lock.generated.md).
-The generated repository also contains `BUILD` files declaring targets for the packages listed as `dependencies` or `devDependencies` in `package.json`, so you can declare dependencies on those packages without having to repeat version information.
+- `BUILD` files declaring targets for the packages listed as `dependencies` or `devDependencies` in `package.json`, so you can declare dependencies on those packages without having to repeat version information.

 This macro creates a `pnpm` external repository, if the user didn't create a repository named "pnpm" prior to calling `npm_translate_lock`.